su8/su8.github.io/markdown/benchmark_terminal.md

 ---

-Simple way to benchmark how fast your terminal rendering:
+Simple way to benchmark how fast your terminal rendering is:

 ```bash
 # wait 3 seconds and press CTRL + C